shcherbak-ai/.github/profile/README.md

 ## 💎 ContextGem

-We just released [ContextGem](https://github.com/shcherbak-ai/contextgem), a free, open-source LLM framework for easier, faster extraction of structured data and insights from documents through powerful abstractions.
+We released [ContextGem](https://github.com/shcherbak-ai/contextgem), a free, open-source LLM framework for radically easier extraction of structured data from documents.

 ## 📨 Contact